rdubois440/cherry_mx30_usb_bt/README.md

 I have multiple repositories on this github on the topic of keyboards, and keyboard hacking.
 Here are my objectives

 * Use a good quality keyboard.
-Mechanical keyboard is preferred
+Mechanical keyboard is preferred.
 * Should be compact.
 I consider the numeric keypad to be a waste of space.
-The numeric keypad has the extra nuisance that it more or less fores you to misalign the center of your keyboard to the left of the center of the screen.
+The numeric keypad has the extra nuisance that it more or less forces you to misalign the center of your keyboard to the left of the center of the screen.
 This is not ergonomic
 * Restrict the usage of the mouse to a strict minimum.
 Whenever possible, use the keyboard, or keyboard shortcuts instead of the mouse.
 When there is no keyboard alternative, a pointing device is necessary.
 But this pointing device cannot be a mouse.
-After years of using a mouse, my right hand would find the mouse if there is one, and use it when it would be better avoided.
-A simple and small touchpad is preferred
+After years of using a mouse, my right hand would find the mouse if there is one on the desk, and use it when it would be better avoided.
+A simple and small touchpad is preferred.
-* Remap the keyboard
+* Remap the keyboard.
 Caps Lock is a useless key.
-Remap it as left mouse key My Europen Cherry MX has one extra key between the left shift and the "Z" key.
+Remap it as left mouse key.
+My Europen Cherry MX has one extra key between the left shift and the "Z" key.
 This key is a duplicate of the "\" key, which is not strictly required.
-Remap it as a mouse right click
+Remap it as a mouse right click.

 ![Clean Desktop](images/cherry_mx30_usb_bt_desktop.jpg)